Sun Communities, Inc. (SUI) Investors Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

 LOS ANGELES, Jan.
-21, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Sun Communities, Inc. ("Sun Communities" or the "Company") (NYSE: SUI) have opportunity to lead the securities fraud class action lawsuit.
+24, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Sun Communities, Inc. ("Sun Communities" or the "Company") (NYSE: SUI).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN SUN COMMUNITIES, INC. (SUI), CLICK HERE BEFORE FEBRUARY 10, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?